 What are Munchkin Cats?

 If you’d never heard of a Munchkin Cat until this moment, you’re not alone.
 Munchkin cats are among the newest of recognized cat breeds.
+Even many cat experts aren't even fully familiar with them.
 They’re also super cute and, as you would suspect, unique looking among domestic cats.